 The migration template defines the files that will be migrated, and the servers involved.

-If you have a multi-file solution where the list of files to be sent may be different every time, use the one-time option.
+Select "archived" if you have a multi-file solution where the list of files to be sent will be different every time.
 After the migration is successfully completed the migration will be archived.
-If you have a single-file solution or want to send a core group of files repeatedly, you can save time by selecting the ongoing option—the migration will not be archived so you can run it again easily.
+If you have a single-file solution or want to send a core group of files repeatedly, you can save time by deselecting the archived option—the migration will not be archived so you can run it again easily.

 - A FileMaker account with [Full Access] privileges can perform migrations and see the full results of the FileMaker Data Migration Tool.